collective/collective.saml2/README.rst

    (not the buildout-dir as you might expect)
    This is normally something like 'var/instance' with buildout.
    So a relative url starting with '../../' gets you to buildout dir.
-5. Base url.
-This is a zope root url, not the base url to your Plone instance.
+5. Base URL.
+This is a zope root URL.
+It needs to be in the same domain as your Plone site (However, you can use your Plone site URL here - since by acquisition it behaves as the zope root URL).

 Next you will